Emergency relief

 Everywhere I looked I saw and smelt death, despair and destruction.
 I stood only a few metres off the beach but right in front of me was a very different picture, a heart wrenching one that symbolised the suffering that hundreds of thousands of people were going through.

 In front of me were two mounds of sand.
-Young child-sized mounds of sand, laid next to each other, with crosses made out of palm fonds raised on top.
+Young child-sized mounds of sand, laid next to each other, with crosses made out of palm fronds raised on top.
 The burial sites were fresh.

 To my left the village lay flattened.
 As I walked along the sandy path between houses that had been smashed by the force of the tsunami, little was standing; the often double story homes were uniformly razed to the ground.
 With the heat of the sun I could smell death emanating from under the rubble, as those who had been inside when the waves came through the village were trapped in their makeshift graves.